digigaia/kudu/dune/README.md

 - check experimental packages for leap (arm64) (see: bootstrap_leap.sh)

+- update from Leap to Spring

-- check some use cases from here: https://docs.eosnetwork.com/docs/latest/node-operation/api-node/ can we fulfill them?
+- check some use cases from here: <https://docs.eosnetwork.com/docs/latest/node-operation/api-node/>
+  can we fulfill them?

 - embed deploy_eos_image.py in the binary so we can run "dune build-image" from anywhere